jaywardell/TimeTravel/README.md

 Use this package to test Swift code that is time dependent, like caching or scheduling code.

+## Usage
-## Step 1:
+### Step 1:
-In your time-dependent code, use Time.now() instead of Date() In most cases, Time.now() returns the same thing as Date()
+In your time-dependent production code, use Time.now() instead of Date() In most cases, Time.now() returns the same thing as Date()

-## Step 2:
+### Step 2:
 In your test code, when you need to see what would happen if the code were run at a different time, wrap the code in one of the Time.travel() methods.
-Any call to TIme.now() inside a time travel block will return the date passed into the block instead of the current time.
+Any call to Time.now() inside a time travel block will return the date and time passed into the block instead of the current date and time.

+TimeTravel maintains a stack of calls to Time.travel(), so if you nest one call within another, you can be assured of the proper behavior.

 ## Trivial Example Usage